-The EEC suggests incorporating interdisciplinary training, for example through joint courses or exercises in which students from different programmes collaborate on shared projects.
+Finally, the EEC suggests incorporating interdisciplinary training, for example through joint courses or exercises in which students from different programmes collaborate on shared projects.
 Such training broadens perspectives and prepares students to work in teams spanning multiple disciplines.

-The curriculum emphasizes linking theory with practice through exposure to laboratory components, enabling students to gain essential laboratory skills for biomedical and cancer research.
+The curriculum emphasizes linking theory with practice through exposure to laboratory components, enabling students to gain essential laboratory skills for biomedical sciences research.
 The Frankfurt Branch has three well equipped laboratories for student practical training.
+15 out of 19 courses are comprised of both theoretical and practical training elements.
+Although many practical training elements are fragmented into short 2 to 3 hour modules, sometimes longer training modules are provided to accommodate longer biomedical experiments.
+A weighting system is consistently applied to practical training elements; for most courses, assignments and laboratory work contribute 20-30% of the final grade.